falcosecurity/falco-website/content/en/docs/setup/_index.md

 ---
 title: Setup
-description: Falco installation and configuration
+description: Learn how to install and configure Falco
 aliases:
 - ../install-operate
 weight: 20
 ---

-Learn how to install and configure Falco.